narcisolobo/march_python_lectures/algos/recursion/recursion.md

-# This chapter covers recursion and dynamic programming.
+# Recursion and Dynamic Programming.
 Recursion occurs when a function calls itself.
 Dynamic programming is more general: breaking large problems into smaller, more solvable ones.

 Let's consider an example: "I'm thinking of an integer between 1 and 120.
 Guess it."
 If you were to guess '61', and I said "nope, that's too high," then how would you respond?
 You would treat this exactly as if we had just started and I had said "I'm thinking of an integer between 1 and 60."
 In doing this, you reframed the problem as a less complex one, a technique called dynamic programming.